tanzeemzillu/cognigy/task2.md

 **mongo** service has a docker volume mount as per requirements.

-**nginx** service also have a volume mount to get the nginx configuration and `docker secret` has used to get the TLS certificate.
+**nginx** service also have a volume mount to get the nginx configuration and `docker secret` has been used to transfer the TLS certificate in a secure way.